Task Velocity: Your Productivity Pulse

 Free vs. Premium Access

-To refine the chart, use the filter controls accessible from the gear icon on the velocity card.
-You can filter by Folder, Context, Priority, and Status.
-Filtering lets you isolate velocity for a specific area of your work — for example, filtering by a project folder to see whether that folder alone is driving the overall score up or down.
+To refine the chart, use the filter controls from the gear icon: Metric (Tasks Created, or Outstanding Tasks — a slower calculation that shows backlog size instead of daily creation, flagged with a latency warning in the filter sheet), Folder, Context, Priority, and Status.
+Filtering isolates velocity for a specific slice of your work — for example, filtering by a single folder shows whether that folder alone is driving the overall score up or down.

 Improving Your Task Velocity